View current

 Examinations procedures Examinations Procedure

 Special/supplementary assessment eligibility and application requirements and timelines Eligibility is strictly in accordance with the criteria in the Assessment Procedure.
+Refer queries to Student Administration, School & Faculty

 Labels for approved calculators for use in examinations Approved Calculators

-Policy and procedures for feedback on Assessment Querying a Result
+Policy and procedures for feedback on assessment Querying a Result

 Policy and procedures for remark of Assessment Assessment Policy and Assessment Procedure